kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 If you wanted to change the default thumbnail image, you would change the image address between the quotation marks.

-Once we've got the image, we use Liquid to get the blog title and use it as a hyperlink to link to the url of the blog:
+Once we've got the image, we use Liquid to get the blog title, we then only take the first 50 characters of that title (using truncate), and use it as a hyperlink to link to the url of the blog:

 ```
 <h2 class = "archive__item-title no_toc">{{ latest_post.title | truncate: 50 }} </h2> <a href="{{ latest_post.url }}">read more</a></b>